oVirt/ovirt-site/source/api/using-rest-api-in-web-ui.html.md

 Before proceeding any further, we should consider improving the process for gathering REST API definition:

 *   building [Java SDK](#Analysis_of_Java_SDK) requires running Engine, this isn't optimal from build automation perspective
-*   complete REST API definition reflecting the state of API for given Engine version (including possibly multiple API versions) can be generated using a standard format during the Engine build
+*   complete REST API definition reflecting the state of API for given Engine version (including possibly multiple API versions) can be generated in a standard format during the Engine build
 *   Java SDK could use the generated REST API definition as input for code generation, instead of using running Engine (up to Java SDK maintainers to consider)
 *   any other SDK could use the generated REST API definition as input for code generation

 Simply put, the API resolution logic currently implemented in Java SDK (i.e. taking XSD schema and RSDL definition to produce input for subsequent code generation) should be standardized and implemented as part of the Engine build.
 This will ease the maintenance of all SDKs and allow SDK authors to focus on code generation itself.
-Conceptually, RSDL language is great for describing RESTful services (in context of given resource or collection) from REST client perspective, but it's not that easy to process by tools geared towards SDK code generation.

 **oVirt JavaScript SDK** would be an umbrella term for two different projects: